LEDparty/automate-git-commands/README.md

 a github repository.
 With the way github is currently setup, you probably need to create the repo and get the access token from the website, but lazy commit executes all the git commands for you once you have created the folder and files locally to make that part much less irritating.
-It updates files all at once and forces pushes in order to ensure that it works.
+It updates files all at once and force pushes with lease.

 # Install